-Beautiful hair begins where everything starts—the scalp.
-But, when your scalp is itchy, dry, or flaky, it can be hard to feel like you have healthy, strong locks.
-We talked to Dr. Iris Rubin, dermatologist and co-founder of SEEN Hair Care, and she shared some of her best tips for keeping your scalp (and strands) healthy.
-"The scalp, specifically the hair follicles, are the manufacturing plant for your hair," she says.
+Let's get to the root of where beautiful hair begins—the scalp.
+But when your scalp is itchy, dry, or flaky, it can be hard to feel like you have healthy, strong locks.
+"The scalp, specifically the hair follicles, are the manufacturing plant for your hair," says Iris Rubin, M.D.
 "It is best to keep the scalp happy and healthy to optimize hair health."

-While dry scalp could be caused from dry skin, just like anywhere else on your body, it could also be a sign of something else.
-"Other common causes of a dry scalp include an irritation or allergy from a hair care product, and seborrheic dermatitis (dandruff), which may be related to a yeast called malassezia that lives on the skin," she says.
+While a dry scalp can be caused by dry skin similar to anywhere else on your body, it can also be a sign of something else: "Other common causes of a dry scalp include an irritation or allergy from a haircare product and seborrheic dermatitis (dandruff), which may be related to a yeast called malassezia that lives on the skin," says Rubin.

-"We don't know for sure how clogged pores on the scalp affect the hair, though some believe it can negatively impact hair health.
-And significant inflammation on the scalp in some cases can certainly contribute to hair loss," she says.
+A dry scalp can even affect how your hair grows.
+Rubin continues, "We don't know for sure how clogged pores on the scalp affect the hair, though some believe it can negatively impact hair health.
+And significant inflammation on the scalp in some cases can certainly contribute to hair loss."

 To be on the safe side, it's always good to check with a dermatologist to see what's really up.
-Different causes need different treatments, even if dry skin is the common factor.
+Different causes of dry scalp require different treatments, even if dry skin is the common factor.

 Choose a Shampoo for Scalp Health

-But, again, make sure to contact a professional as to how you should alter your haircare routine.
-Dr. Rubin suggests more frequent washings for those with seborrheic dermatitis (dandruff) with a medicated shampoo, which will help more than just a moisturizing product on its own.
+But, again, make sure to contact a professional to determine how you should alter your haircare routine.
+Rubin suggests more frequent washings with a medicated shampoo for those with dandruff, which will help more than just using a moisturizing product on its own.

-At night you can be more generous with how much oil you use, massaging it into the scalp and even running it through your strands.
+At night, you can be more generous with how much product you use.
+Massage it into the scalp, and even run it through your strands.

 Use Astringent Ingredients

 Applying oils directly to the scalp has the potential to leave hair looking and feeling greasy.
-Offset this with naturally astringent ingredients like tea tree oil and chamomile infused in scalp-friendly formulas.
+Offset this with naturally astringent ingredients like tea tree oil or apple cider vinegar.

-If you're noticing a lot of product or skin buildup, you can also exfoliate similar to how you would the rest of your skin.
-But, make sure you're not overdoing it.
+If you're noticing a lot of product or dead-skin buildup, you can also exfoliate your scalp, similar to how you would the rest of your skin.
+But make sure you're not overdoing it.
 "Avoid exfoliating too often so you don't irritate your skin.
-And it's best to avoid exfoliating if you have eczema or psoriasis on your scalp, since the skin is already inflamed," she says.
+And it's best to avoid exfoliating if you have eczema or psoriasis on your scalp since the skin is already inflamed," advises Rubin.

 Try a Scalp-Targeting Treatment

-If your scalp is particularly problematic, use a haircare treatment that targets the scalp.
+If your scalp is particularly problematic, use a haircare treatment that specifically targets the scalp.
 The most important thing?
-"Make sure your hair care products agree with your skin and are not the cause of the dryness," she says.
+"Make sure your haircare products agree with your skin and are not the cause of the dryness," says Rubin.
 From exfoliating scalp "facials" to masks to anti-aging serums, there are plenty of scalp-focused products on the market ready to soothe, moisturize, and revive dry, irritated scalps.

 Cut Back on the Number of Products You Use